0xido/luckyjackmap/README.md

 ## Roadmap

-The **0.0 version** - is not available on production, I´ve to create more content and do more research for each book and path.
+The **0.1 version** - is not available on production, I´ve to create more content and do more research for each book and path.
 Now you can play with:
  - [X] Show the path and part of the events in the books (HMS Surprise, The Mauritius Command, Desolation Island, The Fortune of War and Surgeon´s Mate).
  - [X] Open and close the filter section.
  - [X] Access the structure of the books page and the first book page (Master & Commander).
+ - [X] Find a way to create multitude of paths for each book with a different color.
+This is because different paths appear in each book.
  - [ ] Responsive is not available, so small resolutions are not available either.

 Next steps I would like to take:
-- [ ] Find a way to create multitude of paths for each book with a different color.
-This is because different paths appear in each book.
 - [ ] Create a filter system which works correctly (it doesn´t work right now).
 - [ ] Make the responsive.
 - [ ] Evaluate the move to a platform.